What is The Elf Tradition?

 I’m a teacher, can I have extra charts?

-Please contact us in November for a downloadable file
+Please contact us for a downloadable file

 I have a complaint.